 Community Development: Producing engaging initiatives that address socio-economic issues affecting our communities.
 We are dedicated to teaming up with agents of change to mobilize & bring awareness to disparities such as HIV/AIDS, Education, Employment and Housing.

-Youth Development: Providing positive leadership and skills building opportunities for innovation and mobilization of youth visibility and action in our communities.
+Youth Development: Providing positive leadership and skill-building opportunities for innovation and mobilization of youth visibility and action in our communities.
 In addition, providing assistance to youth who are seeking higher education.

 Community Outreach: Fostering networks and collaboration with members of our communities and partners who share a similar vision, we produce large scale outreach activities to provide information, education and networking opportunities that improve the quality of life for our diverse communities.
 Austin Black Pride not only provides culturally specific programming but designs a weeklong pride celebration created for and planned entirely by volunteers of the community.